eyor23/GMF-Investments-Forecasting/README.md

     * `python -m venv venv` (or `conda create -n venv python=3.x`)
     * Activate the virtual environment: `source venv/bin/activate` (Linux/macOS) or `venv\Scripts\activate` (Windows).
 3. Install the required libraries: `pip install -r requirements.txt`
-4. Navigate to the `notebooks/` directory and run the Jupyter Notebook `portfolio_analysis.ipynb` to execute the analysis and modeling.
+4. Navigate to the `notebooks/` directory and run the Jupyter Notebook `portfolio_analysis.ipynb` and `modeling.ipynb`to execute the analysis and modeling.

 ## Future Improvements